What Is the NASA 12-Minute Brain Song? Origins, Science & What You Need to Know

 Frequently Asked Questions

 The NASA 12-minute brain song is the popular search term used to find The Brain Song — a 12-minute digital audio program designed to support focus and mental clarity using gamma brainwave frequencies.
 It is not an official NASA product.
-The NASA name developed organically through online discussions linking its neuroscience to institutional research.

 The Brain Song is 12 minutes long — which is where the "12-minute brain song" part of the search phrase comes from.
 It is designed to be listened to once daily as part of a morning focus routine.